-The king then said: 'Do not draw the curtain; would I were dead!
-See, Camillo, would you not think it breathed?
-Her eye seems to have motion in it.'
-'I must draw the curtain, my liege,' said Paulina.
-'You are so transported, you will persuade yourself the statue lives.'
-'O, sweet Paulina,' said Leontes, 'make me think so twenty years together!
+The king then said: "Do not draw the curtain.
+Would I were dead!
+See, Carmillo, would you not think it breathed?
+Her eye seems to have motion in it."

+"I must draw the curtain, my liege," said Paulina.
+"You are so transported, you will persuade yourself the statue lives."

+"Oh, sweet Pauline," said Leontes, "make me think so twenty years together!
 Still methinks there is an air comes from her.
 What fine chisel could ever yet cut breath?
-Let no man mock me, for I will kiss her.'
-'Good my lord, forbear!' said Paulina.
-'The ruddiness upon her lip is wet; you will stain your own with oily painting.
-Shall I draw the curtain?'
-'No, not these twenty years,' said Leontes.
+Let no man mock me, for I will kiss her."

+"Good my lord, forbear!" said Paulina.
+"The ruddiness upon her lip is wet; you will stain your own with oily painting.
+Shall I draw the curtain?"

+"No, not these twenty years," said Leontes.

-Perdita, who all this time had been kneeling, and beholding in silent admiration the statue of her matchless mother, said now: 'And so long could I stay here, looking upon my dear mother.'
+Perdita, who all this time bad been kneeling and beholding in silent admiration the statue of her matchless mother, said now, "And so long could I stay here, looking upon my dear mother."

-'Either forbear this transport,' said Paulina to Leontes, 'and let me draw the curtain; or prepare yourself for more amazement.
-I can make the statue move indeed; ay, and descend from off the pedestal, and take you by the hand.
-But then you will think, which I protest I am not, that I am assisted by some wicked powers.'
+"Either forbear this transport," said Paulina to Leontes, "and let me draw the curtain or prepare yourself for more amazement.
+I can make the statue move indeed; aye, and descend from off the pedestal and take you by the hand.
+But then you will think, which I protest I am not, that I am assisted by some wicked powers."

-'What you can make her do,' said the astonished king, 'I am content to hear; for it is as easy to make her speak as move.'
+"What you can make her do," said the astonished king, "I am content to look upon.
+What you can make her speak I am content to hear; for it is as easy to make her speak as move."

-Paulina then ordered some slow and solemn music, which she had prepared for the purpose, to strike up; and, to the amazement of all the beholders, the statue came down from off the pedestal, and threw its arms around Leontes' neck.
-The statue then began to speak, praying for blessings on her husband, and on her child, the newly-found Perdita.
+Paulina then ordered some slow and solemn music, which she had prepared for the purpose, to strike up; and, to the amazement of all the beholders, the statue came down from off the pedestal and threw its arms around Leontes's neck.
+The statue then began to speak, praying for blessings on her husband and on her child, the newly found Perdita.

-No wonder that the statue hung upon Leontes' neck, and blessed her husband and her child.
+No wonder that the statue hung upon Leontes's neck and blessed her husband and her child.
 No wonder; for the statue was indeed Hermione herself, the real, the living queen.

-Paulina had falsely reported to the king the death of Hermione, thinking that the only means to preserve her royal mistress's life; and with the good Paulina, Hermione had lived ever since, never choosing Leontes should know she was living, till she heard Perdita was found; for though she had long forgiven the injuries which Leontes had done to herself, she could not pardon his cruelty to his infant daughter.
+Paulina had falsely reported to the king the death of Hermione' thinking that the only means to preserve her royal mistress's life; and with the good Paulina Hermione had lived ever since, never choosing Leontes should know she was living till she heard Perdita was found; for though she had long forgiven the injuries which Leontes had done to herself, she could not pardon his cruelty to his infant daughter.